rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+3 PM:** Increase the damage by 1d6..
 - **+1 PM:** Increase the number of pebbles by 1..

+### Major Image (3 MP)
+<div class="spell-tags">trickery</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** DURATION: Cena
+___

+You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 20-foot Cube.
+The image appears at a spot that you can see within range and lasts for the duration.
+It seems real, including sounds, smells, and temperature appropriate to the thing depicted, but it can't deal damage or cause conditions.If you are within range of the illusion, you can take a Magic action to cause the image to move to any other spot within range.
+As the image changes location, you can alter its appearance so that its movements appear natural for the image.
+For example, if you create an image of a creature and move it, you can alter the image so that it appears to be walking.
+Similarly, you can cause the illusion to make different sounds at different times, even making it carry on a conversation, for example.Physical interaction with the image reveals it to be an illusion, for things can pass through it.
+A creature that takes a Study action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

+- **+0 PM:** Placeholder.

 ### Manto de Vento (2 MP)
 <div class="spell-tags">wind nature abjuration thaumaturgy transmutation arcane</div>